froala/KMSFroalaEditorBundle/README.md

 [![knpbundles.com](http://knpbundles.com/froala/KMSFroalaEditorBundle/badge)](http://knpbundles.com/froala/KMSFroalaEditorBundle)

+##Important note : Symfony 3 update##

+This bundle is now compatible with Symfony 2 and 3 on the same branch (dev-master).

 ##Important note 2 : migration from Froala v1 to v2##

 Froala released a new version of its editor, this update is the opportunity to redo the major part of this bundle.